 ‘The course is called ‘Tongues in Trees’ and invites us each month to observe a particular tree associated with the Celtic Ogham calendar.
 We are encouraged to relate in a creative way to the trees, through poetry, prose, folklore, land art and ritual.
 It is, in itself, a truly holistic introduction to each species…but I think the deeper knowledge and understanding of trees and their huge importance in the life of our planet will take me a lifetime…’ (RC)

 TONGUES IN TREES is a yearlong distance learning creative course rooted (ha!) in tree lore, tree botany, tree spirit medicine and the Celtic Tree Alphabet that first came into being at the Winter Solstice 2018, immediately before the last full moon of this solar year, when the Introduction and the first module were emailed out as PDFs.
-We are currently halfway through this year’s course, and feedback has been excellent.
+We are currently nearing the end of this year’s course, and feedback has been excellent.

 Over thirteen lunar months & according to one version of the Celtic Tree Alphabet, I’ll send you study materials of up to 15 pages relating to this month’s tree, its lore & mythology, tree history, botany & ecology, the Celtic tree alphabet, tree spirit medicine & more.
-In addition there’ll be imaginal/experiential tasks (largely but not exclusively creative & reflective writing practice, but involving outdoor work) designed to deepen & ‘fix’ your relationship to trees.
+In addition there’ll be imaginal/experiential tasks (largely but not exclusively creative & reflective writing practice, but including visual responses if that’s your thing, and always involving outdoor work) designed to deepen & ‘fix’ your relationship to trees.